 - Los Angeles

 Where are these single-person households congregating?
 In urban environments.
 You often hear about 24-hour cities, but the new “new” is the burgeoning 18-hour cities where traffic begins at 6 a.m. and things drop off around midnight.

 These cities have multiple urban hubs that collectively make for a large urban footprint, but with spacing, they require measurable commute times between urban centers.

 (Sidebar: for generations, the U.S. remains a migration magnet, thus slowing the increase in “average age” in the U.S. as most immigrants are younger.
 China and India are unassisted similarly with in-migration.
 The average age in the U.S. is increasing, and is doing so at a slower rate because of immigration).

 “Robert Lang, a University of Nevada-Las Vegas demographics researcher, said the doughnut model may not be the best one to describe what happens in most cities.
 Even the suburbs change at different rates, he said.”

 These urban hubs are the collection points for household formation because they are the job centers.
 Yet, suburbia surrounds these locales.
-Anymore, you cannot presume single person household growth in just large urban centers.
-It’s “everywhere”.
+Anymore, you cannot presume single person household formation, or household growth, in just large urban centers.
+It’s everywhere.

-The following three cities all have relevantly small “city” populations surrounded by a huge MSA (metropolitan statistical area) population:
+The following three cities all have relevantly small “city” populations surrounded by a vast Metropolitan Statistical Areas (MSA) population:

-While these three cities fall outside of the top twenty largest cities in the United States by size, or as economic juggernauts they are, all the same, major regional population and economic centers of influence within their respective states.
+While these three metros fall outside of the top twenty largest cities in the United States by size, or as economic juggernauts, they represent the significant regional population and commercial centers of influence within their respective states.
 You don’t have to be big to be relevant.